 - Final representative image (.jpg, .jpeg, .png), with up to five additional images.

 - A two-page abstract.
+This is a document that outlines what SIGGRAPH 2023 participants will experience.
+A good abstract serves as an overview of your submission, provides background information, and highlights the novelty of your submission.
 See Author Instructions for more information.
 Please prepare your abstract using these templates and instructions.

 - Website and URL for conference publicity and media/participant inquiries.